Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-3WDeVbpr30g.md

 # [September 8th, 2020 Livestream](../2020-09-08.md)
 ## Q&A: Do we intend to add rain/storms ?
 https://www.youtube.com/watch?v=3WDeVbpr30g
-This question was possibly duplicated with a more recent answer: [February 22nd, 2022 Livestream Q&A: Weather effects?](./yt-YPpaGRqhc7k.md) [https://www.youtube.com/watch?v=YPpaGRqhc7k](https://www.youtube.com/watch?v=YPpaGRqhc7k)
+This question was possibly duplicated with a more recent answer: [March 1st, 2022 Livestream Q&A: Any plans for extreme weather that affect productivity?](./yt-6O2mdDMAFes.md) [https://www.youtube.com/watch?v=6O2mdDMAFes](https://www.youtube.com/watch?v=6O2mdDMAFes)

 ### Topics